TheSplooey/Math-220-Hints-and-Practice/Math-220-Finals-Practice/README.md

 - You will not be expected to know the complex numbers nor Rn (Euclidean space) for your actual finals.
 I just assume that most of you probably know about them and hence I put them in Practice Finals 1.
+- You will not be expected to know the Euclidean division of polynomials, but they are relatively similar to Euclidean division for integers so I put them in Practice Finals 2.
 - You probably will not need to memorize the definition of a bounded sequence on the actual finals.